 To better understand the mechanism under each barcode, dCode offers pages for the most frequent barcodes (2D or 3D) (QR-Code, Barcode 128, Barcode 39, Barcode 93, EAN, EAN13, etc.) but overall the barcode reading operation is a coding of the black and white elements in binary codes (0 and 1) accompanied by a correspondence table.

-Barcodes are standardized lines of vertical bars, the generator only follow the instructions of each norm.
+The dCode generator only follow the instructions of each barcode norm.

 Bar codes are usually accompanied by a text repeating their value for a non-automated reading (by humans).
 It is possible to write another custom value with dCode.

 Preserve the dimensions of the original label for a better rendering.